 Additional information is available on the Rider University Study Abroad Web Site.

-Information is also available in the Study Abroad Office located in the office of the dean of the College of Liberal Arts, Education, and Sciences.
+Information is also available in the Study Abroad Office.
 Further information on the business program in Paris is available through the office of the dean of the College of Business Administration.